OneCrazyCoder/MMOGamepadOverlay/README.md

     StrafeRight =

 ``SwapWindowMode=`` is used in the code for attempting to force the target game into full-screen-windowed mode (as opposed to *true* full screen mode which would prevent the overlay from being visible), which can be set in the [System] section with the flag ``ForceFullScreenWindow = Yes`` (and optionally ``StartInFullScreenWindow = Yes``).
 It is typically set to ``=Alt+Enter``.

+``PasteText=`` is used as explained above for "Chat box macros" to paste the string all at once instead of typing it out key-by-key if this key bind is set to anything (usually Ctrl-V).

 The Move/Turn/Strafe commands are used when assign buttons to ``=Move`` (same as ``=MoveTurn``) or ``=MoveStrafe``, or directly to ``=Strafe Left``, ``=Move Back`` etc. AutoRun is used alongside these to fix issues like accidentally immediately cancelling auto-run when it is assigned to L3 due to small stick wiggles while release the stick.